Algie37/FxSound-Ultimate-Preset/README.md

 This Preset has been carefully crafted to bring out the best in FxSound enhancer.

-Giving you the best in Crystallized Surround Sound Immersive Musical Universe.
+Giving you the best in Dissected Crystallized Immersive Surround Sound Musical Universe.

 ---